-Piano-key faults are also documented in the Southern Levant Basin, displacing a thick sandstone-rich, Oligocene-Miocene sequence (see detailed description in sub-section 2.0)
+Piano-key faults are also documented in the Southern Levant Basin, displacing a thick sandstone-prone, Oligocene-Miocene sequence (see detailed description in sub-section 2.0) (Steinberg et al., 2011; Needham et al., 2017; Craik and Ben-Gai, 2019; Gouliotis, 2019; Karcz et al., 2019; Ortega et al., 2019).
+The presence of these layer-bound faults within the sandstonebearing sequence challenges the application of the diagenetic model fault development for the

-(Steinberg et al., 2011; Needham et al., 2017; Craik and Ben-Gai, 2019; Gouliotis, 2019; Karcz et al., 2019; Ortega et al., 2019).
-In this study we constrain the evolution of the piano-key faults in the Southern Levant Basin, before proposing a mechanical model that considers the lithological variability of the faulted sequence and the broader geo-dynamic setting of the basin at the time of fault formation.
-To do this we use high-quality, 3D seismic reflection data, chronostratigraphic markers, and well-logs from six offshore wells.
-This allows us to (1) create a detailed, age-constrained, stratigraphic framework; (2) constrain the lithological variability of the different units within the faulted Oligo-Miocene; (3) measure the geometrical properties of individual faults and the fault system as a whole; (4) determine the faults kinematics; (5) discuss possible mechanical models for the formation of the piano-key faults, while also considering the geo-dynamic events occurring at the basin during fault nucleation and growth.
-The results of our study indicate that basin-scale, layer-bound normal fault systems can develop in sandstone-dominated sequences.
-We also argue that in this specific case, the previously proposed diagenetic mechanism may not be applicable (Ghalayini et al., 2017; Ghalayini and Eid, 2020), and those late Miocene regional tectonic events which shaped the Levant Basin may have played a role.
+98 Southern Levant Basin.
+In this study we aim to propose a mechanical model for the formation 99 of the unusual piano-key faults in the Southern Levant Basin by constraining their structural 100 evolution, the lithological variability of the faulted sequence and the broader geo-dynamic 101 setting of the basin at the time of fault formation.
+To do this we use high-quality, 3D seismic 102 reflection data, chronostratigraphic markers, and well-logs from six offshore wells.
+This allows 103 us to (1) create a detailed, age-constrained, stratigraphic framework; (2) constrain the 104 lithological variability of the different units within the faulted Oligo-Miocene; (3) measure the 105 geometrical properties of individual faults and the fault system as a whole; (4) determine the 106 faults kinematics; (5) discuss possible mechanical models for the formation of the piano-key 107 faults, while also considering the geo-dynamic events occurring at the basin during fault 108 nucleation and growth.
+We argue that the previously proposed diagenetic mechanism may not 109 be applicable in this specific case (Ghalayini et al., 2017; Ghalayini and Eid, 2020), and those 110 late Miocene regional tectonic events which shaped the Levant Basin may have played a role.
+111 More generally, we also argue that the presence of layer-bound normal faults should not be taken to 112 necessarily infer very fine-grained sedimentary sequences in the absence of well data.
+As shown here, 113 such structures could be erroneously interpreted as polygonal faults formed in an anisotropic stress field 114 (Ghalayini et al., 2017), while actually forming in a sandstone-prone host rock.
+Our new interpretation 115 for the origin of these enigmatic basin-scale, non-polygonal (i.e., unidirectional) layer-bound normal 116 fault systems encourage re-examination of the origin and kinematics of other unidirectional normal fault 117 systems to see if they have similar origins.
+Finally, as these layer-bound faults 'fossilise' the strain 118 distribution in sedimentary basins, they can help us reconstruct the regional stresses and geodynamics 119 of these basins.